 While much of the research on leadership and leadership development has historically studied private sector settings, recent work has begun to build knowledge about leaders in public and community settings.
 New models of leadership, including collective leadership, are being developed and implemented by foundations.
 A framework for identifying the level of intervention (individual, team, organization, network, or system) and the level of impact (individual, team, organization, community, or field of policy and practice) is proposed as a tool for more strategic investing in leadership development.

-Leadership development for foundation executives June 21-December 30, 2015 At Exponent Philanthropy, we know some things about you.
+Coming in 2019!
+Leadership development for foundation executives Executive leaders at small-staffed foundations play a unique role in philanthropy.
 You are committed to serving your foundation, your board, and your community.
 You make it a priority to leverage the most from your time and money.
 And you often put others first, not always getting around to investing in yourself and your professional development.
 With you in mind, we developed the Master Juggler Executive Institute, a carefully crafted 6-month program for those in the most senior staff role at their foundations.
-Program Highlights A unique opportunity for executive directors/CEOs and the foundations Read more

 This study conducted by Forward Change provides a holistic, in-depth picture of the career experiences of 43 philanthropic professionals of color ranging from Program Officers to CEOs working in a diverse array of foundations.
 The study surfaced a set of potentially common points of entry, career pathways and obstacles of professionals of color in philanthropy, as well as the factors that helped shape those pathways.